Tangela Best Moveset

 Regenerator is the hidden ability.
 It heals for 1/3 max HP upon switching out.
 Worth hunting for if you want Tangela to compete at a higher level.

 Tangela fills the attacker role.
-It's a special attacker with base 100 Sp.
+It's a mixed attacker with base 55 Attack and 100 Sp.
 Atk.
 At base 60 Speed, it won't be moving first often.
 And it's enough bulk to take a hit or two.

 Tangela has been part of the series since Red & Blue, appearing in 21 titles across all 10 generations.
 As a Gen 1 original, it's one of the most consistently available Pokemon in the franchise.